Hi! I am Tianyi :)

 Nov 2021: Started reading and thinking a lot about AI safety/alignment

-Sept 2022: Officially started as an undergraduate student at Peking University, as a member of the Turing Class
+Sep 2022: Officially started at Peking University, as a member of the Turing Class

 Please feel free to reach out!
 If you are on the fence about getting in touch, consider yourself encouraged to do so :)